 3.11.
 Supervision of CE Instructors: professional development opportunities provided by institutions to public educators who meet adjunct instructor qualifications to prepare them to teach the CE post-secondary curriculum.
-The nature of the opportunities, from workshops to classroom visits, varies by institution and by course.
-Quailfied educators who hold an upper level Math endorsement which qualifies them to teach CE math courses, shall also receive oversight from faculty while instructing the course.
-The nature of this oversight may vary by institution and by math course.
+The nature of the opportunities, from workshops to classroom visits, to co-teaching models, varies by institution, by department, and by course.

 3.12.
 Technology Delivered Instruction: instructional situations where student and teacher are separated by physical space, not necessarily by time.
 Common technology delivered modes of instruction include broadcast, interactive videoconferencing, or Internet.

 3.13.
 Technology Intensive Concurrent Enrollment (TICE): hybrid concurrent enrollment courses having a blend of different learning activities, both in classrooms and on-line.
 TICE courses include common course assessments and, when possible, utilize open education resources.
 All USHE institutions may choose to offer TICE courses.